aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### TAGUI WRITER & SCREENSHOTER
 TagUI Writer is a Windows app created by [@adegard](https://github.com/adegard) which makes it easy to write TagUI scripts.
 By pressing Ctrl + Left-click, a popup menu will appear with the list of TagUI steps for you to paste into your text editor.
 Arnaud also created a ScreenShoter app which makes it easy to capture snapshots for TagUI visual automation.
-[Download them here](https://github.com/adegard/tagui_scripts).
+To dowload, [click here](https://github.com/adegard/tagui_scripts).

 <details>
   <summary>